cctbx/cctbx_project/simtbx/diffBragg/README.md

 <a name="testdata"></a>
 # setup test data

 These instructions assume you have a working CCTBX environment, and that the command `libtbx.python` is in your path.
-Also, this tutorial will assume you are using NERSC (instructions for private linux clusters will be provided in due time).
+Also, this tutorial will assume you are using an MPI environment with `mpirun` or `slurm` installed.

 Start by navigating to your CCTBX build's modules folder on your computer.
 If you are unsure where this is, try issuing the following command